 Preparing for your family session

-Hey!
+Hi, friend!
 I'm so thrilled to have you in front of my lens!

-As you read through this, it may seem like I’m giving you lots of rules and things not to do.
-I promise my intention is not to be restricting.
+As you read through this guide, it may seem like I’m giving you lots of things not to do.
+I promise my intention isn’t to be restricting.
 I want you to feel like yourselves, for sure.
-After years of sessions with lots of families, I’ve been able to narrow down what really looks best in photos and what doesn’t.
+After years of sessions with lots of families, I’ve been able to narrow down what really looks best in photos and what doesn’t, and what helps achieve photos you’ll love long-term.
 It’s my hope that you were drawn to my work because of a certain style - following these tips just helps ensure that you’ll get the same style & look from your photos that’s evident in the work of mine you’ve already seen!

 -Kaitlyn